 The way we had weekly art shows in our class which we presented in public.
 The discussions, to see how my colleagues work, what they read, and how they curate their own little space influenced me a lot.
 Also, having conversations with Professors and their team about various artists and books you can look up and possibly relate to.
 Those are experiences you simply do not get when working alone.

 Art classes are a lot about reflection, and reflecting each other: How do you reflect on your own artistic practice?
 How does this process start?

 ‘The movements of the workers’ series or ‘The Choreography of Labour’ series was different in the approach from the psychotherapy paintings because it was not impulsive but rather divided in time, and a layered thinking process.
 My artistic practice in general can be described as an elaborate exploration of movement.
 I have a special interest in the repetitive gestures of contemporary labor, and the mechanization of our everyday life.
 I am fascinated by the exploration of movements that have become common property and are a testament to their time, and the ever-changing social climate.
-My interest in dance practices has been building gradually over several years.
+My interest in dance practices developed and evolved gradually over several years.

 It led me to questions like: how does contemporary labor looks like when we see it visually?
 Therefore I invited participants who were willing to lend me the movements of their labor.
 When typing on a laptop for hours as a side job, or bartenders who certainly know where a glass is standing on their left side; all these automatic movements become inherently incorporated in our muscular apparatus.
 We constructed a choreography that evolved into large-scale paintings.

 It led me to my graduation project: How masses of people interact on the streets, during demonstrations or protests; or how people collide with each other but are not aware of it.
 I did a lot of research on how people react in masses to specific events in history – this was more of a historical research; It always starts with a fascination of a phenomena and/or what is happening around it.